karl-cardenas-coding/mywhoop/README.md

 ### Server Mode Setup 🗄️

-To set up MyWhoop in server mode, use the [Setup Server Mode](/docs/get-started-server-guide.md) guide..
+To set up MyWhoop in server mode, use the [Setup Server Mode](/docs/get-started-server-guide.md) guide.

 ## Commands